 3. FACT FINDING

-This arises after having identified legal claims in the dismissal process and offer to settle the matter by negotiating with the employer.
+This arises after having identified legal claims in the dismissal process and offering to settle the matter by negotiating with the employer.

-Section 80 of the Employment Act allows parties to, in writing, waive the option of lodging a complaint to the labour officer and instead settle the labour dispute themselves.
+Section 80 of the Employment Act allows parties to, in writing, waive the option of lodging a complaint to the labor officer and instead settle the labor dispute themselves.

 5. FILING A LABOUR COMPLAINT

-In case parties fail to reach any settlement then a labour complaint can be filed to the labour officer to decide the
+In case parties fail to reach any settlement then a labor complaint can be filed to the labor officer to decide the matter.

-Section 13 of the Employment Act, gives the labour officer power to investigate and dispose of complaints arising from
+Section 13 of the Employment Act, gives the labor officer power to investigate and dispose of complaints arising from labor disputes.

 HOW MUCH ARE UNLAWFUL DISMISSAL LAWSUITS WORTH?